 35 Vitamin D May Help with Asthma

 While research is needed there seems to be a link between asthma and low D levels.
 Some research finds the vitamin as effective as medications.
 It’s a bit controversial so stay tuned.

 36 Clinically Deficient In Vitamin D When…

 When your blood levels are 20 ng/ml or less you are classified as “deficient.”
 I’ve known people whose levels were only 12 ng/ml.

 37 Optimal Vitamin D Levels Not Known

 Most experts agree people should be somewhere between 30 ng/mg and 100 ng/ml.
 Some advocate 40ng/ml – 50 ng/ml.
-The optimal amount would likely differ between medical issues.
-It's probably best to talk about an optimal range.
-For more specific than this is something best discussed with your doctor.
+The optimal amount would likely differ between medical issues and is best discussed with your doctor.

 38 The Highest Risk Of Deficiencies Are…